jdeering94/Pub-Quiz-Generator/README.md

 - [Test it out live on desktop or mobile!](https://pub-quiz-generator-ga-sei62.netlify.app/)
 - Clone repo --> `npm install` --> `npm start`

+## Features:
+- Dive into over 30 randomised questions per category
+- Browse questions from 14 different categories
+- Add or remove question-answer cards to/from your basket, and save them for later
+- Generate a random quiz (of 5, 10 or 25 questions)

 ## General Approach: